coredevices/sdk-docs/README.md

 This is generated from the source of `https://github.com/pebble/pebble-android-sdk` which seems to be written using Java 7.

 To generate documentation, install Java 8 (it's good to use `jenv`) then run `7zz a pebblekit_android_4.0.1.zip javadoc`

-## Deplying the static site

-`vercel --archive=tgz`.
-The --archive flag is needed since the number of generated files exceeds Vercel's limit.

 # [developer.pebble.com][site]